razueroh/noflo-coap/README.md

 ### ConfigRequest

-Create an object with request parameters
+Create an object with a few request properties

 Port | Name | Datatype | Description
 -----|------|----------|-------------